OpenMS/pyopenms-docs/docs/source/ms_data.rst

 .. image:: img/spectrum1.png

 :term:`TOPPView` displays our :term:`mass spectrum` with its single :term:`peak` at 401.5 :term:`m/z` and it
-also correctly displays its :term:`retention time` at 205.2 seconds and precursor isolation target of 600.0 :term:`m/z`.
-Notice how :term:`TOPPView` displays the information about the S/N for the :term:`peak` (S/N = 15) and its annotation as ``y15++`` in the status bar below when the user clicks on the :term:`peak` at 401.5 :term:`m/z` as shown in the screenshot.
+also correctly displays its :term:`retention time` at :math:`205.2\ seconds` and precursor isolation target of :math:`600.0` :term:`m/z`.
+Notice how :term:`TOPPView` displays the information about the S/N for the :term:`peak` (S/N = 15) and its annotation as ``y15++`` in the status bar below when the user clicks on the :term:`peak` at :math:`401.5` :term:`m/z` as shown in the screenshot.

 We can also visualize our :term:`mass spectrum` from before using the :py:func:`~.plot_spectrum` function from the